SofiaWinters/joyshop/README.md

 1. Connect JoyCon via bluetooth.
 2. Run `joyshop.exe`.
 3. Edit `settings.json` generated next to `joyshop.exe`.
+4. After editting, close and rerun the application.

 Some pc doesn't have a bluetooth adapter, so you may need a BlueTooth adapter to use JoyCon by your pc.